Briankiplangat88/personalblog/README.md

 Open the application on your browser ./start.sh.

-check out the livelink on my github page
+## check out the livelink on my github page
+live link